 The next step is active avoidance.
 This includes taking steps to add layers of misdirection and doing some work to protect yourself during every interaction.
 When asked, don’t voluntarily reveal any identifiable information.
 You can keep it vague and still answer the question.
 What school did you go to?
 “Oh, I went to a small college down South.”
 We are not lying, just not giving extraneous information that might track back to us.

 Create A Fake Profile Of Yourself Before Entering The “Field”

 Take a page from your favorite espionage movie and prepare a profile for yourself.
 Create a profile that is truthful but also re-directs and does not reveal key data about yourself.
 The more confident you are in your story and responses, the fewer questions people will ask.
 If you have to pause to think for an answer, people will start to think twice about your answers.
 Have well-prepared answers to common questions.
 This is no different than preparing for an interview.
-This prework would ease your mental strain when answering.
+This pre-work will ease your mental strain when answering.
 Lies are always found out because it’s impossible to keep track of what you’ve said and to whom, so tell the truth but have a solid backup story to misdirect.
 Additionally, use a different phone number and email when applying to your second job.

 Check out Scientific American’s 18 attributes of highly effective liars.
 While we never condone lying, you can, however, avoid how other people may perceive liars by avoiding being labeled as one.

 |Profile Category||Example Truth – Job 1||Example Misdirection – Job 2||Comments|

 |School / Education||Texas Tech – MBA||Some small college you may not have heard of.||Misdirect and indirectly answer|